ledleds/copyGitBranch/README.md

 Clone this repo.

 1. Visit `chrome://extensions/` in Google Chrome.
-2. Toggle `Developer Mode` to on in the top right hand corner.
+2. Toggle `Developer Mode` on in the top right hand corner.
 3. Click `Load unpacked` and navigate to where you have saved this repo.
+4. ????
+5. Profit